 If you have wider feet, you’ll be happy you took the extra time to find wider boots.
 The best women’s rain boots for wide feet won’t constrain your toes or rub painfully on the sides of your feet or backs of your ankles.
 This means less soreness and unpleasant blisters after a long day of walking in your boots.

-These Sperry rain boots come in regular and half sizes, from 5 to 12, including wide widths.
+These Sperry rain boots for women come in regular and half sizes, from 5 to 12, including wide widths.
 Plus, they tie at the top, so you can loosen or tighten the knot to achieve your ideal fit.
 These aren’t for freezing or ultra harsh climates, but they will keep you warm and dry on rainy days.

 Do you have plantar fasciitis or other foot issues?

 The best rain boots for women are not one size fits all.
 Women who suffer from painful foot conditions, like plantar fasciitis, need to be extra picky when it comes to picking their pair.
 Plantar fasciitis is caused by inflammation of the tissues between your toes and your heels.
 The bottom of the foot becomes less flexible, less able to absorb shock with every step.
 The condition is aggravated by unsupportive soles, and can sometimes be made more achy with a dip in temperature.
 Those with plantar fasciitis or general foot and ankle pain need to look for strong arch support, solid cushioning, and support around the ankles to keep those fragile bones stable.

 It can also be helpful to look for boots with removable footbeds.
 That way, you can insert orthopedic inserts for better shock absorption and cushioning.
 Stay away from narrow or pointed footbeds; opt for a rounded toe rather than pointy or squared off rain boots.
 Women with any foot pain will find boots like these to be comfortable and easy to wear for hours at a time.